 For initial planning, you don’t need to be extremely specific.
 It can help to know things well in advance but don’t get too locked in just yet.
 Once you start sending out emails and getting data to analyze, you need to be able to adjust and finetune your strategy to reach your goals.

-Opt-ins, newsletters, promotional gifts, lead marketing, and so many other strategies can be used to bulk up your list with interested readers.
+Opt-ins, newsletters, pop-ups, promotional gifts, lead marketing, and so many other strategies can be used to bulk up your list with interested readers.
 For email marketing, the quality of your leads is worth more than the quantity on the list.

 Although transaction brings up images of purchases and money changing hands, transactional emails are any that acknowledge the customer or provide information related to them without necessarily including a CTA.
 Generally, a transactional email is triggered by a customer action, such as signing up to your email list or making a purchase.